The Hawkeye State has three carriers for 2022 Marketplace plans.

 Iowa Health Insurance Marketplace Enrollment

-Iowa’s open enrollment ended on December 18, 2019.
-But you can sign up at any time if you have a qualifying life event, such as marriage or childbirth.
-The next enrollment period for 2021 coverage starts on November 1, 2020.
+Iowa’s open enrollment for 2022 coverage begins on November 1, 2021 and ends on January 15, 2022.
+If you missed signing up, you can enroll at any time if you have a qualifying life event, such as marriage or childbirth.

 Health Insurance Companies in Iowa

-Three Iowa insurance carriers offer 2020 coverage through the Marketplace.
-Each county has plans from at least two of the following carriers:7
+Three Iowa insurance carriers offer 2022 coverage through the Marketplace.

 Health Insurance Costs in Iowa

-Premiums for gold and bronze policies dropped the most (13 to 15%).
+Premiums for bronze and silver policies dropped the most (22% to 24%).

 Here’s a look at the average monthly rates for Iowa Marketplace plans: